cdexswzaq0110/DSA/README.md

 - **Description**: A greedy algorithm that finds a minimum spanning tree for a connected weighted graph.

 ##### Prim’s Algorithm
-- **Description**: A greedy algorithm that builds a minimum spanning tree from a starting vertex.
+- **Description**: A greedy algorithm that builds a minimum spanning tree for a connected weighted graph by adding edges with the minimum weight.

 ### 3.4 Dynamic Programming
 #### 3.4.1 Optimal Substructure
-- **Description**: A property of a problem that can be solved optimally by combining the optimal solutions of its subproblems.
+- **Description**: A property of a problem that can be broken down into smaller, simpler subproblems which can be solved independently.

 #### 3.4.2 Memoization
-- **Description**: An optimization technique that stores previously computed results to avoid redundant calculations.
+- **Description**: An optimization technique that involves storing the results of expensive function calls and returning the cached result when the same inputs occur again.

 #### 3.4.3 Tabulation
-- **Description**: A bottom-up approach to solving problems by iteratively filling out a table.
+- **Description**: A bottom-up approach to dynamic programming that involves filling up a table based on previously computed values.

 #### 3.4.4 Common Dynamic Programming Problems
 ##### Fibonacci Sequence
-- **Description**: A sequence where each number is the sum of the two preceding ones.
+- **Description**: A series of numbers where each number is the sum of the two preceding ones, commonly used as an introductory example of dynamic programming.

 ##### Knapsack Problem
-- **Description**: A problem of selecting a subset of items with given weights and values to maximize value without exceeding capacity.
+- **Description**: A problem in combinatorial optimization where the goal is to determine the number of each item to include in a collection so that the total weight is less than or equal to a given limit and the total value is as large as possible.

 ##### Longest Common Subsequence
-- **Description**: A problem of finding the longest subsequence present in both sequences.
+- **Description**: A classic problem that seeks the longest subsequence present in two sequences.

 ##### Matrix Chain Multiplication
-- **Description**: A problem of determining the most efficient way to multiply a given sequence of matrices.
+- **Description**: A problem that involves determining the most efficient way to multiply a given sequence of matrices.

 ### 3.5 Other Algorithms
 #### 3.5.1 Backtracking
-- **Description**: An algorithmic technique for solving problems incrementally by trying partial solutions and abandoning them if they are not valid.
+- **Description**: An algorithmic technique for solving problems incrementally, one step at a time, and removing those solutions that fail to satisfy the constraints.

 #### 3.5.2 Greedy Algorithms
-- **Description**: Algorithms that make the locally optimal choice at each stage in hopes of finding a global optimum.
+- **Description**: An algorithmic paradigm that builds up a solution piece by piece, always choosing the next piece that offers the most immediate benefit.

 #### 3.5.3 Divide and Conquer Algorithms
-- **Description**: Algorithms that divide the problem into smaller subproblems, solve them independently, and combine their solutions.
+- **Description**: An algorithm design paradigm that works by recursively breaking down a problem into two or more sub-problems of the same or related type.

 #### 3.5.4 Randomized Algorithms
-- **Description**: Algorithms that make random choices in their logic to achieve good average-case performance.
+- **Description**: Algorithms that make random choices during their process of execution to produce results.

 #### 3.5.5 String Algorithms
 ##### Knuth-Morris-Pratt (KMP) Algorithm
-- **Description**: An efficient string searching algorithm that preprocesses the pattern to avoid redundant comparisons.
+- **Description**: An efficient string searching algorithm that avoids unnecessary comparisons.

 ##### Rabin-Karp Algorithm
 - **Description**: A string searching algorithm that uses hashing to find any one of a set of pattern strings in a text.

 ## 4. Complexity Analysis
 ### 4.1 Time Complexity
 - **Description**: A computational complexity that describes the amount of time it takes to run an algorithm as a function of the length of the input.